Rush Limbaugh and the Excellence in Broadcasting Network on Friday, live from the Southern Command in sunny South Florida.

 I mentioned this earlier in the program.

-That historically all white club known as the U.S. Senate is likely to lose what little diversity it has after the November elections.
+That historically all-white club known as the U.S. Senate is likely to lose what little diversity it has after the November elections.

-Two white men will be competing for President Obama's former seat in Illinois, now held by Roland Burris, the chamber's lone African American.
+Two white men will be competing for President Obama's former seat in Illinois, now held by Roland Burris, the chamber's lone African-American.

-Appointed by the scandal-tainted former governor Burris will not be seeking a full term.
+Appointed by the scandal-tainted former governor, Burris will not be seeking a full term.

 In contests in Florida, Texas, and North Carolina, black candidates face daunting challenges to join the August body from difficulty raising cash to lack of name recognition to formidable rivals.

-But you wouldn't know it in the 100-member United States Senate.
+Blacks comprise 12.2% of the nation's population, but you would know it in the 100-member United States Senate.

 Come next year, the total number could add up to zero.

-David Boseitis, senior political analyst, joint center for political and economic studies, it certainly is not a desirable state of affairs.
+It certainly is not a desirable state of affairs.

-In truth, if the Republicans take away more seats from the Democrats supermajority, the Congress will be more diverse.
+In truth, if the Republicans take away more seats from the Democrats' supermajority, the Congress will be more diverse.

 It will be more diverse.

-Deanna, if the Republicans take away a lot of seats, it will be more diverse.
+Deanna, if the Republicans take away a lot of seats, it will be more diverse in the way diversity counts.

-But of course, in the minds of state-controlled associated press, the color of one's skin is uh far more important than the content of their character.
+But of course, in the minds of state-controlled associated press, the color of one's skin is far more important than the content of their character.

 Once you go black, you can never go back.